SmashingQuasar/beautified-select/readme.md

 ### style/reset.css

 This file is a basic CSS reset file, it is provided to make the default CSS work in any case.
 If you intend to change the style of the plugin or if you already have your reset.css file, you do not need it.

+### style/demo.css

+This is a CSS file used only for demo purpose, its only aim is to allow the beautified_select.html file to work has intended.
+You do not need this file for the plugin to work.

 ### style/style.css